bartekkulig/reope/README.md

 ## Why this repository exists

-To show how AEC software should be built: from real infrastructure problems, not abstract ideas.
+To show how AEC software should be built: from real project pain, not abstract theory.

+Part of the rebellion.

 Automation is not about speed.
 It is about trust in information.